-It’s hard to believe now, in a season where chaos and carnage come fast and furious, but it took Game of Thrones nearly two years to build to its first major onscreen battle.
+It’s hard to believe, now that it’s the biggest show on television — and we mean physically huge — but it took Game of Thrones nearly two years to build to its first major onscreen battle.
 When the smoke cleared from “Blackwater,” season two’s landmark episode-long conflict, television’s depiction of mass violence would never be the same.

-The tooth-and-claw struggle for survival between Jon Snow, Daenerys Targaryen, and the Night King’s army of the dead in “Beyond the Wall” is just the latest in a long series of big Game of Thrones battles.
-Each has its own unique styles and strengths, yet for all their excitement, the underlying message that war is hell burns like dragonfire.
-From Blackwater to Hardhome and beyond, we’ve ranked the top battles in Game of Thrones history.
+The brutal clash of queens between Daenerys Targaryen and Cersei Lannister is just the latest in a long series of big Game of Thrones battles.
+Each has its own unique style and strengths, yet for all the excitement, the underlying message that war is hell burns like dragonfire.
+From Blackwater to the Battle of Winterfell and beyond, we’ve ranked the top battles in Game of Thrones history.
 Cry havoc and let slip the dragons of war.

 Ah, who could forget the decisive battle at the start of the War of the Five Kings, when Robb Stark’s forces ambushed and destroyed the army led by Jaime Lannister, taking the Kingslayer captive?
 Well, most people could forget it, honestly.
 Back in season one, budgetary and logistical issues prevented the series from actually depicting massive battles, leading to some … interesting workarounds.
 (Remember Tyrion preparing to lead a charge of hill-tribe barbarians against the Northmen, only to get knocked out cold and miss the fight entirely?)
 That said, the offscreen depiction of the Battle of the Whispering Wood tracked closely with how author George R.R.
 Martin wrote it in his book: A nervous Catelyn Stark stands on a hillside above the forest where the fighting takes place, waiting and wondering if her beloved son will survive his first brush with war.